-For nearly 70 years, the Wake Forest Area Chamber of Commerce has been a leading voice for our business community.
+The Wake Forest Area Chamber of Commerce has been a leading voice for our business community for decades.
 We strive to be a powerful and effective advocate, serve as a resource for businesses of all sizes, and enhance the quality of life in the Wake Forest area.
 Our comprehensive long-range plan guides the organization and focuses on these core areas for the Chamber: stakeholder services, government affairs, Foundation, and special interests.

 Representing business, serving community, and enhancing the quality of life.